Uninett/Howitz/docs/source/install-on-debian.rst

 else.
 Remember to activate the handler in ``[logging.loggers.*]``.
 Also, don't forget to install any 3rd party handlers you wish to use into the venv.

-Any further tips for logging is way beyond scope for this howto.
+Any further tips for logging are way beyond scope for this howto.

 Set up the web server
 =====================